-Below are January 2019 snapshots of Comprehensive School Improvement Plans (CSIP) and related documents as of January 2019.
+Below are schools' Comprehensive School Improvement Plans (CSIP) and related documents as of January 2019.
 Principals and administrators may revise them throughout the year, so updates are uploaded here in mid-April, June, and September -- marked with an asterisk*; the newest material is at the top of the PDF.
-Be sure to refresh your webpage to see the latest PDFs.
+Be sure to refresh your webpage to see the latest versions.
 Individual CSIPs are also available in the School Quick Links on each school's homepage.
 Note: All files will be replaced as schools start fresh in January 2020.

 For specific questions, please call the school directly.